Chart Color Schemes

 Infrastructure

-Tuart Hill has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Tuart Hill has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact this particular area.
-Notable projects include the Tuart Hill Precinct Structure Plan (City of Stirling), Robinson Reserve Masterplan & Redevelopment, Banksia Grove - Tuart Hill (Stage 1 Apartments), and Scarborough Beach Road and Green Street Roundabout.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects expected to affect this region.
+Notable projects include the Tuart Hill Precinct Structure Plan (City of Stirling), Robinson Reserve Masterplan & Redevelopment at Banksia Grove - Tuart Hill (Stage 1 Apartments), and improvements to Scarborough Beach Road and Green Street Roundabout.

 Professional plan users can use the search below to filter and access additional projects.